Herbrax/ParticleBg/README.md

 # ParticlesBg

-**Author:** Simo Hakim (me@simohakim.com)
+**Author:** Simo Hakim (Herbrax)

 ---

 ## Overview

-**ParticlesBg** is a React component that generates an animated particle background using HTML5 Canvas.
+**ParticlesBg** is a React component that generates an interactive animated particle background using HTML5 Canvas.
 This component creates particles that move dynamically, bounce off the canvas edges, and connect via lines when within a specified proximity, adding a visually engaging effect to your web app.

 ---